 He entered the stage minutes before 9 p.m. with echoes of his baritone voice bouncing around a fully packed bandshell park and even further as the crowd roared in approval.

-The Messenjah would go on to perform for almost two hours in front of hundreds of people of all ages and cultures, even putting in a little extra by performing for over one hour past his scheduled time.
+The Messenjah would go on to perform for almost two hours in front of people of all ages and cultures, even putting in a little extra by performing for over one hour past his scheduled time.

 Dressed in a sleek, two-piece tan suit with matching shirt and striped tie, he dazzled the crowd with his dancing skills.
 “Amazing performance but watch his footwork,” a nearby patron said, referring to Luciano’s numerous maneuvers on stage during his amazing and lengthy performance.